Vitamin C for Anxiety

 A healthy body equals a healthy brain — focus, memory and cognitive processes all start with proper nutrition.
 Whether we suffer from anxiety, depression, poor memory, or we have been diagnosed with ADD/ADHD, natural food and a healthy dose of vitamin C can do wonders for our minds.
-That’s why vitamin C (ascorbic acid) is one of the ingredients in Calm Balance.

 We have known the importance of vitamin C since the days when sailors got scurvy from diets completely deficient in this essential nutrient.